necro-nemesis/Lokinet-RPM-package/README.md

 To install Lokinet requires three RPM packages to be yum installed.
 The three packages are in this repository.

 Requires:
--oxen-mq
--lokinet
--lokinet-gui
+- oxen-mq
+- lokinet
+- lokinet-gui

 In order build Lokinet from source the SOURCE directory must contain the following:

--a copy of the source folder (made into a tarball) - required to build lokinet -a copy of lokinet.ini (unachived in root) - required to build lokinet -a copy of the shared folder (unarchived in root) - required for lokinet-gui found n the gui files -a copy of oxen-mq made into a (tarball) - required to build oxen-mq
+- a copy of the source folder (made into a tarball) - required to build lokinet
+- a copy of lokinet.ini (unachived in root) - required to build lokinet
+- a copy of the shared folder (unarchived in root) - required for lokinet-gui found n the gui files
+- a copy of oxen-mq made into a (tarball) - required to build oxen-mq

 ### Acquiring, archiving and naming tarballs for RPM Package manager.
 All tarballs must be in SOURCE